- What is The Meatwave?

 What is The Meatwave?

-The Meatwave is a BBQ that will happen every other Sunday from Memorial Day into the fall.
+The Meatwave is a BBQ that will happen once a month from Memorial Day into the fall.
 It's simply a time to get together with friends, enjoy the summer, and most importantly, eat meat!Back to top

 How do I get on the Meatwave?